-Japanese term — often abbreviated to "OL" — for a low-level female employee in a corporate setting.
-Although she may have higher aspirations, the misogynistic atmosphere of the usual Japanese corporation frequently conspires to keep her fetching coffee, fending off sexual harassment, and forever clinging to the bottom rung of the office ladder.
+A Gratuitous English Japanese term — often abbreviated to "OL" — for a low-level female employee in a corporate setting.
+Although she may have higher aspirations, the usual Japanese corporate sexism frequently keeps her fetching coffee, fending off sexual harassment, and forever clinging to the bottom rung of the office ladder.
 The Western equivalent would be the "glass ceiling".

-" was selected for being attractive and gracious to clients and expected to work for only a few years (just long enough to meet a nice young executive to marry), so it was not considered a "real" career.
+Traditionally, the "office flower" was selected for being beautiful, elegant and gracious to clients and expected to work for only a few years (just long enough to meet a nice young executive to marry), so it was not considered a "real" career.
 Some companies have OLs on separate career tracks to their "real employees" (who would generally be expected to stay with the company for their entire working life, and progress up the corporate ladder accordingly) — and give female hires a choice of which track they want to be on.

 Generally treated as the expected employment path for a respectable young woman, Office Ladies are often used as shorthand for an employed, responsible adult woman (in contrast to the teenagers who populate most manga).

-If OLs are in a particularly violent anime, regardless of their allegiance, don't expect them to live long.
+If OLs are in a particularly violent anime or manga series, regardless of their allegiance, don't expect them to live long.

-- Ebichu's owner ('the Mistress') in Ebichu Minds The House is unnamed, but otherwise refered to as O.L. in source material.
+- Ebichu's owner ('the Mistress') in Oruchuban Ebichu is unnamed, but otherwise referred to as O.L. in the source material.
 She's also her "boyfriend"'s Chew Toy.

-- In Midori no Hibi, Seiji's sister Rin dresses like an Office Lady, although she leads a biker gang.
+- In Midori Days, Seiji's sister Rin dresses like an Office Lady, although she leads a biker gang.
 God help the poor fool who tries to pinch her butt!

 - The Punch Clock Villains in All-Purpose Cultural Cat Girl Nuku Nuku aren't office ladies, but at least one of them thinks they are: